technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 03/Lab 03.md

 Create Nova AI with custom instructions and Wikipedia knowledge integration using Copilot Studio’s conversational setup experience.

-1. Open a browser and navigate to +++copilotstudio.microsoft.com+++ and login using your credentials.
+1. Open a browser and navigate to +++https://copilotstudio.microsoft.com+++ and login using your credentials.

+    -   Username - +++@lab.CloudCredential(M365).AdministrativeUsername+++

+    -   Password -  +++@lab.CloudCredential(M365).AdministrativePassword+++

-2. Select the **Dev One** environment.
+3. Select the **Dev One** environment.

-3. From the Home page, select **Create agent**.
+4. From the Home page, select **Create agent**.

     ![](./media/image1.png)

-4. Once the agent is created, select **Edit** against **Details**.
+5. Once the agent is created, select **Edit** against **Details**.

     ![](./media/image2.png)

-5. Enter the below details and select **Save**.
+6. Enter the below details and select **Save**.

     - Name - +++Researcher agent+++.

     - Description - +++Answers multi-part questions by combining historical facts, biographical data, and real-time information like weather.
 Ideal for deep research, exploration, and knowledge synthesis+++

       ![](./media/image3.png)

-6. Enter the below content under **Instructions** and select **Save**.
+7. Enter the below content under **Instructions** and select **Save**.

+    ```
     You should answer complex questions using verified public information and real-time lookups like weather or conversions.
 You should give clear, concise answers and handle multiple questions one at a time.
 You must not speculate, share unverified or sensitive information, or compare products or companies.
 You should communicate clearly and professionally, using a friendly tone and light emojis when appropriate.
+    ```

     ![](./media/image4.png)

-7. Scroll down and select **+ Add knowledge** to add a knowledge source.
+8. Scroll down and select **+ Add knowledge** to add a knowledge source.

     ![](./media/image5.png)

-8. Select the **Public Website** option form the list.
+9. Select the **Public Website** option form the list.

     ![](./media/image6.png)

-9. Select **Add** in the next screen and then **Add to agent**.
+10. Select **Add** in the next screen and then **Add to agent**.

     ![](./media/image7.png)

     ![](./media/image8.png)

-10. Next, you will disable general knowledge to reduce hallucinations.
+11. Next, you will disable general knowledge to reduce hallucinations.
     Select **Settings** from the top right.

     ![](./media/image9.png)

-11. Toggle the **Use general knowledge** option under the Knowledge section to **off**.
+12. Toggle the **Use general knowledge** option under the Knowledge section to **off**.

     ![](./media/image10.png)

-12. Enter the below message in the Test pane and click **Send** and observe the output.
+13. Enter the below message in the Test pane and click **Send** and observe the output.

-    Write a draft email to request refund from a toaster that is not working properly (bread keeps burning)
+    +++Write a draft email to request refund from a toaster that is not working properly (bread keeps burning)+++

     ![](./media/image11.png)